Home

 Some Village Buildings Built in 1700s!

-Pennsylvania history school house at Old Bedford Village It's so much fun to walk through Pennsylvania History and realize the difference in the way we live today compared to the beginning of the Pennsylvania Colony and how they must have felt preparing for surviving long PA winters and school.
+photo of a Pennsylvania historical school house at Old Bedford Village It's so much fun to walk through Pennsylvania History and realize the difference in the way we live today compared to the beginning of the Pennsylvania Colony and how they must have felt preparing for surviving long PA winters and school.

 The Old Bedford Village brings the past into the present in an interactive way that is not only entertaining it's as educational as going to school.